skyzh/mini-lsm/mini-lsm-book/src/week2-overview.md

 In leveled compaction, the user can specify a maximum number of levels, which is the number of sorted runs in the system (except L0).
 For example, RocksDB usually keeps 6 levels (sorted runs) in leveled compaction mode.
 During the compaction process, SSTs from two adjacent levels will be merged and then the produced SSTs will be put to the lower level of the two levels.
 The sorted runs (levels) grow exponentially in size -- the lower level will be < some number x > of the upper level in size.

-In tiered compaction, the engine will dynamically adjust the number of sorted runs by merging them to minimize write amplification.
-The number of sorted runs can be high if the compaction strategy does not choose to merge them, therefore making read amplification high.
+In tiered compaction, the engine will dynamically adjust the number of sorted runs by merging them or letting new SSTs flushed as new sorted run (a tier) to minimize write amplification.
+The number of tiers can be high if the compaction strategy does not choose to merge tiers, therefore making read amplification high.
 In this tutorial, we will implement RocksDB's universal compaction, which is a kind of tiered compaction strategy.

 ## Space Amplification